 - If your stamp has multiple drawings in it, you can select which drawings to stamp by using the Stamp slider in the Tool Properties view.
-You can also cycle through the stamp's drawings by pressing the Left Arrow and Right Arrow keys. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
-If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness. - If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. - If you press and hold the Ctrl (Windows/Linux) or $\mathbb H$ (macOS) key while drawing, your drawing stroke will turn into a closed shape.
+You can also cycle through the stamp's drawings by pressing the Left Arrow and Right Arrow keys. - You can quickly adjust the size of the selected drawing tool by pressing and holding the O key, then clicking and dragging in the drawing space.
+If you are using a tablet pen, doing this with the eraser tip of your pen will adjust the size of the Eraser tool, regardless of which drawing tool is selected. - If you press and hold the Shift key before or while drawing, you will draw a straight line. - If you press and hold the Spacebar key while drawing a straight line, the angle of your line will lock.
+If you are using a pressure-sensitive tablet, you can draw over your line to adjust its thickness. - If you press and hold the Shift and Alt keys before or while drawing, you will draw a straight horizontal or vertical line. - If you press and hold the Ctrl (Windows/Linux) or \mathbb{H} (macOS) key while drawing, your drawing stroke will turn into a closed shape.